Q & A

 Chatbot

-The state government also launched chatbot to battle the problem of fake news.
+The state government also launched a chatbot to battle the problem of fake news.
 The government partnered with WhatsApp to launch a dedicated coronavirus helpline for its citizens so that they receive accurate information on the pandemic.

 Lots of things that we do, we don’t do ourselves.
 We use startups and the private sector